sassoftware/viya4-iac-aws/docs/user/IAC-Overview.md

-# Infrastructure Items Created by the IaC Codebase
+# Overview of Infrastructure Items Created by the IaC Codebase

 The items are created in their dependency order determined by Terraform during runtime.
 They are placed in the order below on how they logically fall within the Terraform files.

-## VPC
+## VPC - Virtual Private Cloud

 [IAC VPC Code](https://github.com/sassoftware/viya4-iac-aws/tree/main/modules/aws_vpc)